Microsoft Administering Windows Server Hybrid Core Infrastructure AZ-800 Dumps in PDF

 -Force users to provide credentials when they connect to VM2.

--On VM3, ensure that Data Deduplication on all volumes is possible.
+-On VM3, enable Data Deduplication on all volumes that support the feature.

-You need to meet the technical requirements for the site links.
+You need to meet the technical requirements for User1.
+The solution must use the principle of least privilege.

 This is a case study.
 Case studies are not timed separately.
 You can use as much exam time as you would like to complete each case.
 However, there may be additional case studies and sections on this exam.
 You must manage your time to ensure that you are able to complete all questions included on this exam in the time provided.